 How CRUISE Works

 Each student participating in CRUISE will work with a faculty member on a research project for 10 weeks.
 Students admitted to the program will be offered a stipend for the summer that will cover the student’s housing and local expenses (food, transportation, etc.).
-CRUISE staff will assist student by providing information concerning housing opportunities prior to arrival as well as issues that might arise during the course of the summer.
+CRUISE staff will assist students by providing information concerning housing opportunities prior to arrival as well as issues that might arise during the course of the summer.

 In addition to working on specific research projects, CRUISE includes a number of social events to get to know other CRUISE students as well as students, faculty, and staff involved in the Computational Science and Engineering graduate programs at Georgia Tech.
 Seminars will be offered to introduce students to topics of general interest, such as what it is like to be a PhD student and how best to prepare a graduate school application, in addition to technical topics.
 At the end of the summer a CRUISE symposium is held where students will give presentations about their research conducted during the summer in a format not unlike that used in conferences and symposiums.

 How to Apply

-Students should submit an applications electronically via email that includes a detailed resume, grades/transcripts (scanned copies of transcripts are fine), test scores (e.g., GRE, TOEFL for international students) if available, at least two letters of recommendations preferably from university faculty, and a brief statement of research interests.
+Students should submit an application electronically via the link below includes a detailed resume, grades/transcripts (scanned copies of transcripts are fine), test scores (e.g., GRE, TOEFL for international students) if available, at least two letters of recommendations preferably from university faculty, and a brief statement of research interests.
 Students who have published papers in conferences or journals in which they are listed as author or co-author should also submit a copy of their paper(s).
 Applications should be submitted to:

 Deadlines and Key Dates